platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 It also removes the need to include these files later.
 When OPcache is correctly configured, it can result in significant improvements to both CPU and memory usage.

-Caching should only be used on files where caching is meaningful.
 Consult your framework's documentation to see if there are recommendations for optimal preload configuration or ready-to-use preload scripts.

 OPcache is only available on PHP 7.4+.
-If you aren't using PHP 7.4, this is a good reason to upgrade.
+If your PHP version doesn't support OPcache, this is a good reason to upgrade.

 Note that the only way to clear the preload cache is by [restarting PHP-FPM](#restart-php-fpm).